Emanuel Mammana

-Emanuel Hernán Mammana ([eˈmanwel maˈmana]; born 10 February 1996) is an Argentine footballer who plays as a centre-back for Argentine Primera División club River Plate.
+Emanuel Hernán Mammana ([eˈmanwel maˈmana]; born 10 February 1996) is an Argentine professional footballer who plays as a centre-back for Argentine Primera División club Vélez Sarsfield.

 Club career

 River Plate

 Mammana made his debut for River Plate on 3 December, in the 2014 Copa Sudamericana Final 1st leg.
 He scored his first senior goal on 14 March 2016, in a 4–1 loss to Colón.

-Olympique Lyon
+Lyon

 On 7 July 2016, he signed a five-year contract with French club Lyon.
 He scored his first goal for the club in a 1–1 draw with Bordeaux.

 Zenit Saint Petersburg

 On 31 July 2017, Mammana signed a five-year contract with the Russian club FC Zenit Saint Petersburg.
 On 11 March 2018 in a game against FC Rostov he suffered an anterior cruciate ligament injury which forced him to miss almost six months of games, that time period included the 2018 FIFA World Cup.
 Upon his recovery, he could not get back into the lineup in the 2018–19 season.
 On 6 October 2019, he suffered another ligament injury in a game against FC Ural Yekaterinburg and missed 9 more months of games, before returning in the last game of the 2019–20 season.
 In June 2021, after returning from Sochi loan, he was sent by Zenit to train with the second team, FC Zenit-2 Saint Petersburg.
 On 7 January 2022, his contract with Zenit was terminated by mutual consent.